 WCC MGMT, LLC is a business of which each of Messrs.
 Francis and Hartfield indirectly own a minority interest.
 WCC MGMT, LLC uses our listing products and has participated in other brand promotion opportunities.

-WCC MGMT, LLC paid us a total of \$98,495 and \$536,750 in 2019 and 2020, respectively, and \$2,985 in the three months ended March 31, 2021, for such products and services.
+WCC MGMT, LLC paid us a total of \$98,495, \$536,750 and \$507,935 in 2019, 2020 and 2021 respectively, for such products and services.
 Mr. Beals indirectly owned a minority interest in WCC MGMT, LLC, but relinquished his indirect interest in April 2019.

 DICA Distribution, LLC is a company of which Mr. Francis indirectly owned 47.5%, Mr. Hartfield indirectly owned 47.5% and Mr. Beals indirectly owned 5% of the equity interests.
 DICA Distribution, LLC leased premises pursuant to a lease, in connection with which we issued a guaranty in favor of the landlord.
-The value of the underlying lease was \$502,272 and \$171,505 in 2018, and 2019, respectively.
+The value of the underlying lease was \$502,272 and \$171,505 in 2018 and 2019, respectively.
 In April 2019, Mr. Beals relinquished his indirect interest in DICA Distribution, LLC.
 In May 2019, DICA Distribution, LLC merged with and into WCC MGMT, LLC and our guaranty was released by the landlord.